 Onsite Activities at Manitoulin Eco Park (formerly Gordon’s Park)

 Our goal at Gordon’s Park is to keep things fun, educational and eco-friendly.
 We have a great selection of onsite activities located at the Park that are sure to add some excitement to your day and keep the kids busy.
-We have mini-putt, an interpretive centre and nature hikes, solar heated swimming pool, archery, a playground, gift store and self-guided tours that start and end at Gordon’s Park.
+We have mini-putt, an interpretive centre and nature hikes, a playground, gift store and self-guided tours that start and end at Gordon’s Park.
 Some of these onsite activities come included with overnight accommodations whereas others you can add to your vacation package as you please or are great for day visitors.
+In future seasons we anticipate being able to offer the solar heated pool (closed to the public in 2021 due to Covid protocols) and archery.

 Join us at Gordon’s Park for 2 for 1 Mini Putt on our eighteen hole miniature golf course every Tuesday throughout the summer, from June- August.
 The course weaves its way through the natural terrain of a shaded cedar grove.
 Players shoot around 3D animals, rocks, through tree trunks and down tunnels creating a variety of interesting and challenging putts.

 Interpretive Centre & Hiking Trails